parmentelat/r2lab-obsolete/website/tuto-03-ping.md

 #connect the application to the node
 ec.register_connection(application, node)

-# deploy the code
+# deploy the experiment
 ec.deploy()

-# wait for the application exit
+# wait for the experiment exit
 ec.wait_finished(application)

-# recover the result
+# recover and print the result
 print ec.trace(application, "stdout")

 # destroy the controller